GeoLuminate/django-earth-materials/README.md

 > **_NOTE:_** If both `EARTH_MATERIALS_INCLUDE` and `EARTH_MATERIALS_EXCLUDE` are found in `settings.py`, only `EARTH_MATERIALS_INCLUDE` will be used.

+> **_WARNING:_**  The method currently used to include or exclude fields has not been thoroughly tested performance wise.
+You may encounter issues using large lists of includes or excludes.

 ## Customisation

 The widget can be customised either by supplying the `settings` and `treeoptions` arguments to the model field or by providing customisation options project wide in `settings.py` as `TREEWIDGET_SETTINGS` and `TREEWIDGET_TREEOPTIONS`.
 See the readme at [`django-treewidget`](https://github.com/netzkolchose/django-treewidget) for further instructions on customisation.